-What is a capacity rating and why should I care?
+What is a capacity rating and why does it matter?

 Capacity is the true measure of the energy storage in the battery.
 Think of capacity as a gas tank in your car.
 The bigger the gas tank (Amp Hours or Ah) the longer it will run.
 The best indication of energy storage is weight – more lead = more energy.
 This is why two batteries with the same Ah rating may not provide the same energy.

 How do I know when my battery is fully charged?

 A 12V battery will have a full charge over 13V, sometimes as high as 15V, and is dependent on the charger.
 Once removed from the charger for a few hours, the battery will settle to a voltage of about 12.8V.
 This is still considered a full charge.
 A 12V battery measuring less than 11V is considered very dead while under 10V will cause irreversible damage – not recommended!

 What do I do with my old battery?
 Can I give it to you?

 Some batteries can be thrown away while others require recycling.
 Portable Power can recycle any old SLA batteries you may have.
 Please visit the Recycle section below for additional recycling information and options.